-- 1. Open InfoAssist in Report or Chart mode. - 2.
-From the Open dialog box, select a data source. - 3.
-On the Format tab, in the Auto Linking group, click Enable Auto Linking. - 4.
-Add fields to the report or chart, ensuring that one is a sort (BY) field. - For reports, sort fields are added to the BY field container.
+- 1. Open InfoAssist+ in Report or Chart mode. - 2.
+From the Open dialog box, select a data source.

+- 3. On the Format tab, in the Auto Linking group, click Enable Auto Linking. - 4.
+Add fields to the report or chart, ensuring that one is a sort (BY) field. - ☐ For reports, sort fields are added to the BY field container. - ☐ For charts, sort fields are added to the Horizontal, Vertical, or Color field containers.